ispim/inspur.ispim/docs/edit_m6_log_setting_module.rst

 ..
 Description

-- Set Virtual Media Instance on Inspur server.
+- Set bmc system and audit log setting on Inspur server.
+- Only the M6 models support this feature.

 ..
 Aliases